 We have the technology to essentially create bone.
 Just extremely cool.
 Drug and medical device companies come up with some unbelievable stuff that have really changed the world.
 Most of these companies are doing great work.
 Admittedly, I just focus on the negative.
 But it is worth nothing that most of these companies have changed the world and decreased human suffering.
-That is great thing.
+That is a great thing.

 Okay, I have to get back on track.
 Medtronic bone graft infuse lawsuits.
 Got it.